TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 fitbit smiley clock Wearability

-Wear your zip somewhere near your torso.
+Wear your Zip somewhere near your torso.
 To prevent losing your Zip, wear it:

-1. 1\. inside your pocket
+1. 1\. inside your pocket.
-2. 2\. clipped to your bra
+2. 2\. clipped on a bra facing forward. do not wear zip inside your bra.
-3. 3\. clipped on your pocket facing inward
+3. 3\. clipped on your pocket facing inward.

 Sync with your computer